 I am so excited especially because this year I have my new airport lounge card which allows me to visit dozens of airport lounges around the world, and perhaps that is another goal: to visit as many of those as possible.

 7. Melissa Corbin

 Everyone has their own unique perspective.
 To look through their lens is what urges me forward in what could easily be considered the most transformative era of my life.
 What perspective does for my motivation, travel does for my transformation.
 It’s not easy–– change, that is.
 This year I intend on celebrating this new life I’ve built for myself as a newly single woman traveling the second half of her life solo.
 By finding joy not only from within but also what joy looks like around the world, I hope to urge others forward with my stories.

 As a frequent traveler, I’m well aware that I’m leaving quite a carbon footprint on the world by seeing so much of it.
-I’d like to find a way to offset this, maybe by consuming less meat, flying fewer times but staying longer in each destination, or supporting a carbon-offset provider.
+For one of my resolutions, I’d like to find a way to offset this, maybe by consuming less meat, flying fewer times but staying longer in each destination, or supporting a carbon-offset provider.

 My 2019 travel resolution is to spend more time connecting with local women as I travel.
 To make this world a little smaller and easier by connecting through the universal experiences we share simply because we are women.
 I want to spend this year spreading love and reaffirming worth and beauty to women around the world.

-My travel resolution for 2019 is to really stop and pay more attention to the stories behind the food I find on the road.
-2018 opened my eyes (and taste buds) to so many new flavors even in places I’d already explored before, like Europe and the US.
+My travel resolutions is to really stop and pay more attention to the stories behind the food I find on the road.
+2018 opened my eyes (and taste buds) to so many new flavors even in places I’d already explored before, like Europe and the USA.

 There was the hot cheese balls of Sciat and bresaola ham served high in the snowy mountains outside Milan.
 The crumbly, sweet or savory, gofio in the Canary Islands.
 And even meeting the grandson of the man who invented fried clams in New England.